sdbip/Segerfeldt.EventStore/MySQL/Segerfeldt.EventStore.Source.MySQL/README.md

 ## Tables

-State is stored in a MySQL Server database with two tables: `entities` and `events`.
+State is stored in a MySQL Server database with two tables: `Entities` and `Events`.

-The `entities` table:
+The `Entities` table:

 ```sql
 "id" TEXT PRIMARY KEY